oak-hu/oak-hu.github.io/content/2023-2024/Moral Philosophy.md

 I really liked this class, and thought I learned a lot.
-Here's the feedback I got from this class:
+Here's the feedback I got from my tutor:

 > Oak's work on Mill has been stellar.
 She writes extremely sophisticated philosophical prose at the level of a good graduate student.
 The only issue is that occasionally she tries to pack in too much in too short a space, leading to unclarity.
 By the end of our four sessions, after I had warned her of this, it looked like she had overcome this tendency; but she would still be well advised to bear this issue in mind.

-Funnily story: after I finished my last essay, I decided to go through and rewrite the entire thing to make it move as slowly as possible.
+Funny story: after I finished my last essay, I decided to go through and rewrite the entire thing to make it move as slowly as possible.
 You can see both versions below.

 I also got an 80 on my collections essay for moral philosophy, which I'm quite proud of.